thinkinglabs/thinkinglabs.github.io/_drafts/shades-of-conways-law.md

 To be competitive as an organisation in the market, and to effectively design the right thing our customers expect us to deliver, we better understand and take advantage of this.

-Note that when Melvin Conway mentions a system he really means this in the brought sense.
+Note that when Melvin Conway mentions a system he really means this in the broad sense.
 This is not limited to only software or IT systems.
 This can be buildings, planes, machinery, vehicles, but also engines or public transportation systems, communication systems, …, anything.

 ## The Mirroring Principle